As a Network Engineer, I have done the legwork and research to give you the information you need about Wi-Fi 6E.

 Primarily for people who want the best of the best, but not necessary for most.

-But if you want a Wi-Fi 6E router or any other for that matter, check out the best routers for your ISP hub.
+If you are interested in getting a new router, check out the best routers for your ISP hub.